-- Drain and replace coolant – Major
+Drain and replace coolant – Major

-When servicing the engine, its always recommended to check components such as the radiator, coolant cap seals and hoses, electric cooling fan, tension fan and alternator belt and drive belt.
+  When servicing the engine, it is always recommended to check components such as the radiator, coolant cap seals and hoses, electric cooling fan, tension fan and alternator belt and drive belt.
 If you find that there are issues, you may want to use the appropriate temporary solutions to keep your vehicle on the road.

   Fuel Service Checklist

   Fuel servicing is not really included within an interim service unless necessary.
 During a full service of a car, its important to check the condition of the fuel lines and fuel cap seals because if blocked the car will not perform.
 During a major service, the fuel filter should be removed and replaced with a new filter.

   However, if you are having fuel related issues, you can try using the best fuel injector cleaner you can find to see if it clears the lines.
 If you drive a diesel, there are many diesel additives that will help too.
 Otherwise, you may have an expensive repair bill upcoming to replace the fuel lines and hoses.

   Transmission Service Checklist